serverless/serverless/README.md

 Serverless Framework (BETA)
 =================================

 Serverless is the application framework for building serverless web, mobile and IoT applications.
 It's a command line interface that helps you build and maintain Serverless apps across teams of any size.
 It's completely extensible via Plugins and developed full-time by a dedicated team.

-We believe AWS Lambda will be the focal point of AWS cloud, and the Serverless Framework approaches AWS from that perspective.
+We believe AWS Lambda will be the focal point of AWS cloud, and the Serverless Framework interprets AWS from Lambda's perspective.

+The Framework and its related tools are maintained by a dedicated, full-time team.
 We work on this live in our [Gitter Chatroom](https://gitter.im/serverless/serverless).
-Everyone is welcome :)
+Please join us, everyone is welcome :)

 ## Install